The Danger Of Mental Health Stigmas And How To Address Them

 Mental health stigmas can make it hard to reach out for help

-A stigma is when someone views you negatively because you have a particular trait or characteristic.
+A stigma is when someone views someone negatively because they have a particular trait or characteristic.
 The stigmas surrounding mental health might make people feel ashamed of their mental health challenges, which can stop them from getting the help they need.

 People with mental challenges should not be ashamed of the struggles that they're living with, but the stigma can make them feel this way.

 There are several different things responsible for the stigma that surrounds mental health.
 According to one report, "Several studies show that stigma usually arises from lack of awareness, lack of education, lack of perception, and the nature and complications of mental illness, for example, odd behaviors and violence."
-Therefore, to change the stigma surrounding mental wellness, we need to address its original causes.
+Therefore, to change the stigma surrounding mental wellness, we need to address the general lack of understanding surrounding mental health.

 Dangers of mental health stigmas